khingl/khingl.github.io/_pages/about.md

 M.A. in Economics, *George Mason University*

-B.A. in Economics, Minors in Mathematics and Philosophy *Grove City College*
+B.A. in Economics, Minors in Mathematics and Philosophy, *Grove City College*